06-12-2011, 04:42 PM #1

 As purpleviolet said, it costs around $600.
 I've seen some people say that their insurance will cover it but mine will not.
 The way I understand it, you pay the compounding pharmacy and then they send the ingredients to your doctor's office so they can do the instillations.
 I asked my uro about it and she said that she's heard reports that it's worked for some but she treats a large number of IC patients and she said that in her practice, she's not seen anyone yet that's responded better to it than how they'd do with an Elmiron rescue instillation.Diagnosed with IC in April 2011.
 Medications and IC treatments did not help, diagnosed with PFD in September of 2013.
 Still searching for answers as to why I have never-ending frequency/urgency issues.

-Elmiron, Hydroxizine, Elavil, VESIcare, Series of rescue instillations using Elmiron, water, lidocaine, & sodium bicarb and self-cathing with instills as needed, D-mannose, Glucosamine, Hyophen (generic Prosed), Colostrum, IC diet, PTNS, acupuncture, massage, Desert Harvest Aloe Vera, CystoProtek
+Elmiron, Hydroxizine, Elavil, VESIcare, Series of rescue instillations using Elmiron, water, lidocaine, & sodium bicarb and self-cathing with instills as needed, D-mannose, Glucosamine, Hyophen (generic Prosed), Colostrum, IC diet, PTNS, chiropractic treatments, Desert Harvest Aloe Vera, CystoProtek

 Users Browsing this Thread